 Factors other than diet, including your age, sex, starting weight, and physical activity level, can also influence your rate of weight loss.

-At the same time, you’re likely to lose weight quicker if you have a higher starting weight and exercise more frequently.
+Additionally, you’re likely to lose weight more quickly if you have a higher starting weight and exercise more often.

-At times, you may experience a weight loss plateau during which you experience little to no weight loss.
+At times, you may experience a weight loss plateau during which you lose little to no weight.

-As such, it’s important to follow a dietary pattern that fits your lifestyle and preferences so that you can stick with it long term.
+It’s important to follow a dietary pattern that fits your lifestyle and preferences so that you can stick with it long-term.

-In either case, you’ll likely need to make adjustments to your diet and lifestyle over time to reach your goal.
+In either case, you’ll likely need to adjust your diet and lifestyle over time to reach your goal.

-While weight loss and fat loss are often used interchangeably, they have different meanings.
+While the terms “weight loss” and “fat loss” are often used interchangeably, they have different meanings.

-Fat loss is a healthier goal than weight loss, as weight loss may include water and muscle losses (
+Fat loss is a healthier goal than weight loss since weight loss

-While a standard scale can’t differentiate between weight loss and fat loss, you can increase the likelihood of weight loss in the form of fat by eating plenty of protein and creating a calorie deficit by engaging in more physical activity and reducing your overall calorie intake (
+While a standard scale can’t differentiate between weight loss and fat loss, you can increase the likelihood of fat loss by

 The evidence to support dieting for sustainable weight loss is far from convincing.

-One older review of 29 studies found that participants who lost weight through dieting regained more than half of the weight they lost within 2 years, and by 5 years, they had regained more than 80% of the weight they lost (
+A 2018 review cited an older review of 29 studies, which found that participants who lost weight through dieting regained more than half the weight they lost within 2 years, and by 5 years, they had regained more than

 However, these statistics shouldn’t prevent you from focusing on your diet and losing weight to improve your health or self-image.

-- Engage in self-monitoring behaviors like tracking your diet and exercise.
-Tracking your calorie intake and exercise increases self-awareness of your behaviors and how those behaviors affect your weight loss goals.
+- Engage in self-monitoring behaviors such as tracking your diet and exercise: Tracking your calorie intake and exercise increases your awareness of your behaviors and how they affect your weight loss goals.

-- Find an activity you enjoy.
-Exercise comes in different forms, such as biking, walking, swimming, taking the stairs, or playing outdoors with your kids.
+- Find physical activities you enjoy: Exercise can come in many forms, such as biking, walking, swimming, taking the stairs, and playing outdoors with your kids.
 Find an activity you enjoy and do it often.

-- Have healthy foods like fruits and vegetables available at home.
-If you have more healthy foods like fruits and vegetables at your home instead of highly processed snacks like chips and soda, the decision to eat healthily is already made for you.
+- Try to keep healthy foods, such as fruits and vegetables, available at home: If you have more nutritious foods at home instead of highly processed snacks like chips and soda, the decision to eat healthily is already made for you.

-- Prioritize sleep and reduce stress factors you have control over.
-A lack of sleep and many of life’s stressors can sabotage your weight loss goals.
-Establish healthy sleep habits and try to learn ways to ease your worry about things you can’t control.
+- Prioritize sleep and try to reduce stress however possible: A lack of sleep and many of life’s stressors can sabotage your weight loss goals.
+Work on establishing healthy sleep habits and try to learn ways to ease your worry about things you can’t control.

-- Fill your plate with whole foods.
-Choose whole and minimally processed foods like fruits, vegetables, whole grains, and lean meats.
-These foods can help keep you feeling full and provide your body the necessary nutrients to support weight loss and your health.
+- Fill your plate with whole foods: Choose whole, minimally processed foods such as fruits, vegetables, whole grains, and lean meats whenever possible.
+These foods can help keep you feeling full and provide your body with the necessary nutrients to support weight loss and your health.

-You tend to lose the most weight and notice the most significant physical changes during the first stage of weight loss.
+You tend to lose the most weight and notice the most significant physical changes during the first weight loss stage.

-During the second stage of weight loss, you lose weight at a slower pace, but the weight you lose comes primarily from fat rather than stored carbs, protein, and water.
+During the second stage of weight loss, you lose weight more slowly, but the weight you lose comes primarily from fat rather than stored carbs, protein, and water.

-The most important weight loss factors include adopting sustainable and healthy dietary and exercise habits you enjoy doing in the long term.
+The most important factor in weight loss is adopting sustainable and healthy dietary and exercise habits that you can maintain in the long term.